bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * Experiment with just 2020 data
 * Experiment with just binarized labels
-* Experiment with/without patient data
+* Experiment with/without patient data - DONE
 * Experiment with/without pretraining